Before Kolby met Amelia, she hardly knew what a Collie was. When her trainer suggested a Rough Collie for her next guide dog, Kolby said, “What?”

 The Matching Process

-When the day came to meet Amelia, Kolby was at the pet store picking up some last minute things for her like toothpaste, but she hurried home after receiving a call saying her new dog had arrived.
+When the day came to meet Amelia, Kolby was at the pet store picking up some last minute things for her, but she hurried home after receiving a call saying her new dog had arrived.
 When she stepped out of the car, actually trembling with excitement, the first thing she noticed was the barking.
 “Is she supposed to be doing that?” she asked.

 “Welcome to life with a Collie!” laughed her trainer.